Theatre Area of Pompeii: The Large Theatre

 The Large Theatre was built into a natural hill in the second century BC and was one of the first permanent stone theatres in the Roman empire.
 It sat roughly 5,000 spectators.
 In the Greek style, the tiered seating extends from the orchestra carved out of the hillside.
 Around 2 BC, the theatre was renovated and presented to the city of Pompeii as a gift by two relatives, M. Holconius Rufus and M. Holconius Celer, according to an inscription in the theatre.
 Both of these men were wealthy politicians, and acting as benefactors for the renovation would have helped advance their political ambitions in the city.
 Additionally, both men had experience in political roles pertaining to the relationship between the colony and the emperor, thus it is also possible the Roman-style renovation of the theatre was in-part done as a tribute to the emperor or to further assimilate Pompeii into the greater Roman Empire.
 The Roman influence is seen above this gallery where four tiers rested upon an arched corridor.
 The cavae, audience seating area, was divided into three sections: the lowermost section, the ima, was reserved for senators, magistrates, and other noble people; the middle section, the media, sat the middle class; the top, the summa, was reserved for the plebeians.
 The tiers on the "ima" were wider and not as steep as the "media" or the "summa" to make it more spacious and comfortable for the higher class.
 The upper class was also separated from the other seating by a short wall, this was to show the class system, and the divide within the social standings of the classes in Rome.

 Following the earthquake of 62 AD, renovations were made to the theatre.
 The colonnade leading to the theatre was converted into barracks for gladiator residence.

-The theatre has been used for concerts, operas, and theatre in modern times.
+The theatre has been used for concerts, operas, and theatre in the modern era.
 In the 1950s, in an effort to preserve the original steps, iron frames were installed that allowed for wooden boards to be rested upon them to provide seating.